 Every Tuesday at IKEA, get up to two kids meals with the purchase of one adult entrée.
-Also at IKEA, get special Family Offers such as a Pulled Pork Sandwich plate for $3.99.
+Also at IKEA, get special Family Offers such as a breakfast for $2, lunch for $3, and dinner for $4.

 You can find these deals and similar specials on the IKEA Foods Page.

-IKEA has a “spend $100 and your family eats for free” deal on select weekends during the year.
+IKEA has a “spend $100 and your family eats for free” deal on select weekends.

 Here is how the deal works (from IKEA):